byishimo1234-glitch/alu-shell/permissions/README.md

-Command that  Writes a script that changes the group owner to school for the file hello
+Command that Writes a script that changes the owner and the group owner of _hello to vincent and staff respectively.